4 years ago by rendall

 But I assume they're not immune-invulnerable.

-an hour ago by machiaweliczny
+4 years ago by machiaweliczny

 I think terdigrades might already be alien.
 How they evolved on earth?

-an hour ago by superduperycomb
+4 years ago by superduperycomb

 I believe if you look at their genetics they fit snugly within the tree of life

-an hour ago by stefs
+4 years ago by stefs

 tardigrades might have some very cool properties, but nothing out of the ordinary.

-an hour ago by jnwatson
+4 years ago by jnwatson

 The first life we encounter from another civilization might not be evolved at all.
 Presumably a civilization with the capability of interstellar travel might also have the technology to manipulate the underpinning of life itself.